lblod/delta-producer-json-diff-file-publisher/README.md

 # delta-producer-json-diff-file-publisher
 - Produces delta diff files based on modifications of the delta-cache graph
-- Provides endpoint so consumers can query the produced dela-files
+- Provides endpoint so consumers can query the produced delta-files
 ## Reference
 ### Configuration
 #### docker-compose.yml